mpkin/PhD-tutorials/PAMR/pamr-installguide.md

 ### 3. Test PAMR Installation

-To check that PAMR has been installed correctly you can try running the modified wave example:
+To check that PAMR has been installed correctly, you can try running the modified wave example:
 ```
 cd PhD-tutorials/PAMR/wave-local
 make; ./run.sh